is-it-ayush/cryption/README.md

 | :white_check_mark: | Key derivation                         |          PBKDF2, HKDF, SCRYPT           |       -        |
 | :white_check_mark: | Key generation.                        |             AES, HMAC, RSA              | ECDSA, RSA-PSS |
 |         🛋️          | Got More Ideas?
 Write an [issue].      |                   AES                   |       -        |

+I've plans to make it a lot easier with syntax such as `cryption.keys.generate` and `cryption.encrypt.aes`.
+I'll also add support for more algorithms. 💙

 ### Heartbeat